merkle-open/generator-nitro/packages/project-nitro/project/docs/nitro.md

 This application was created by the yeoman generator for nitro.
 Before using, you need of course [node](https://nodejs.org/) installed.
-Nitro is currently only tested with node 20.
+Nitro is currently tested with the node LTS versions 22 and 24

 Install the project dependencies in the project root: